GarhomLee/LeetCode/README.md

 1288.
 Remove Covered Intervals
 1353.
 Maximum Number of Events That Can Be Attended 1520.
-Maximum Number of Non-Overlapping Substrings
+Maximum Number of Non-Overlapping Substrings 2158.
+Amount of New Area Painted Each Day

 ### Find Missing/Duplicate Number